 /nesi/nobackup/<project_code>/.policy(see below) for a list of deletion candidates, for each of your projects, whether you received an email from us or not.

 - Immediately after deletion is complete, a new set of candidate files will be identified for expiry during the next automated cleanup.
-Every file that has not been created, accessed or modified within the last 106 days, and that is in a nobackup directory taking up at least 1 TB of disk space, is identified as a candidate.
+These candidate files are all files within the project's nobackup that have not been created, accessed or modified within the last 106 days.

-Candidates for future deletion, along with the date of the next planned deletion, are recorded in a directory entry called
+A file containing the list of candidates for deletion during the next cleanup, along with the date of the next cleanup, will be created in a directory called

 /nesi/nobackup/nesi12345 are recorded in